HackmichNet/Fifi/README.md

 # Fifi

-Is a small script to automate some often used BloodHOund queries.
+Is a small script to automate some often used BloodHound queries.